NeGat1FF/minesweeper/README.md

 # Minesweeper

-A classic Minesweeper game implemented in C++ using Qt, emulating the look and feel of the Windows 7 version.
+A classic Minesweeper game implemented in C++ using Qt, emulating the look and feel of the Windows XP version.
 This project is built using CMake.

 ## Installation